Offender in Jail

 When will my friend/relative be classified?

 All offenders sentenced to the Department of Corrections are reviewed for classification while housed in jail.
-If the offender meets the statutory requirements to be classified, he/she will be classified. if they do no meet the requirements, they will be maintained on the Controlled Intake waiting list pending admission to the appropriate Assessment Center.
+If the offender meets the statutory requirements to be classified, he/she will be classified.
+If they do not meet the requirements, they will be maintained on the Controlled Intake waiting list pending admission to the appropriate Assessment Center.

 Can they appeal their classification?

-All offenders classified in jail have the right to appeal their classification.
-The appeal must be in writing and must be sent within 5 working days to the following:
+All offenders have the right to appeal their classification.
+Offenders classified in jail shall submit a written appeal within 5 working days of their classification to the following address:

 Classification Branch